Siegfried Fink (forest ecologist)

-Finks ressarch group takes care of the Foerst-botanic-garden of Freiburg.
-He and his are working on methods of forest botanic research (mikroskopy and microbiology).
-The group is doing research on matrixes of wood-decomposing fungi at different kind of woods in vivo an in vitro and other questions concerning the relationof fungus and trees.
+Finks research group took care of the Forest-botanic-garden of Freiburg.
+He and his were working on methods of forest botanic research (microskopy and microbiology).
+The group was doing research on matrixes of wood-decomposing fungi at different kind of woods in vivo an in vitro and other questions concerning the relation of fungus and trees.

+He is the inventor of transparent wood.